EU is 'plain wrong' on Trump, Pompeo tells Brussels

 "Russia has developed, produced and deployed a new missile.
 It is mobile and hard to detect.
 It is nuclear capable.
 And it could reach European cities, with little or no warning time," he added on Russia's INF violation.

-Neither he nor Pompeo spoke of military aid to Ukraine if the conflict were to escalate or of extra sanctions on Russia, however.
+Neither he nor Pompeo spoke of military aid to Ukraine if the conflict were to escalate, however.

 "We seek dialogue with Russia," Stoltenberg noted.